Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Cross-section determination

-For the invariant-mass model, the sum of two double-sided Crystal Ball (DSCB) functions~\cite{DESY-F31-86-02} is used to describe the $\psitwos$ signal.
-The two DSCB functions share a common mean and have different width parameters.
-The relative fraction of the DSCB functions is determined from simulation.
-The radiative-tail parameters of the DSCB functions are parameterised as a function of the mass resolution, which is obtained using simulated samples.
-The combinatorial background in the \psitwos signal window, defined by $M_{\jpsipipi}$ within the 3650--3720\mevcc interval, is described by an exponential function with the slope parameter freely varied.
-The fit function for the $\theX$ signal is defined with a non-relativistic Breit--Wigner shape convolved with a invariant-mass resolution function, which has the same parameterisation as the \psitwos signal.
+The fit function for the $\theX$ signal is defined with a non-relativistic Breit--Wigner shape ($F_{\rm BW}$) convolved with an invariant-mass resolution function, which has the same parameterisation as the \psitwos signal.
 The worse signal-to-background ratio in the \theX mass region is mainly due to the fact that the production rate of \theX state is much smaller than that of the \psitwos charmonium.
-The \theX mass is fixed to the known $m_{\psitwos}$ value~\cite{PDG2020} shifted by 185.49\mevcc~\cite{LHCb-PAPER-2020-009}, and its width is Gaussian constrained to \mbox{1.19 $\pm$ 0.19 MeV}, which is the average value of two previous LHCb measurements~\cite{LHCb-PAPER-2020-009, LHCb-PAPER-2020-008}.
+The \theX mass ($M$) is fixed to the known \psitwos mass~\cite{PDG2020}, $m_{\psitwos}=3686.10\mevcc$, shifted by 185.49\mevcc~\cite{LHCb-PAPER-2020-009}, and its width ($\Gamma$) is Gaussian constrained to \mbox{1.19 $\pm$ 0.19 MeV}, which is the average value of two previous LHCb measurements~\cite{LHCb-PAPER-2020-009, LHCb-PAPER-2020-008}.
 The ratios of the mass resolutions between the \theX and \psitwos signals are determined from simulated samples.
 An exponential function is used to describe the combinatorial background in the $\theX$ mass window, with $M_{\jpsipipi}$ between 3830 and 3910\mevcc.
+The invariant-mass model for the selected $\theX$ candidates can be written as